Yesterday, my bicycle was stolen.

 Maybe the intruder stole it last night or at dawn.

-I called my police friend and he advised me to report to the nearest police station.
+I called my police friend.
+He advised me to report to the nearest police station.
 Identify the suspect.
 Police blotter.

 So I did.

-But then, something unexpected happened at the police station.
+But something unexpected happened at the police station.

 When I inquired whether it’s legal to just seize my bicycle in case I see it parking on the street — after all, it’s my bike.
 I am the true owner.
 I have the right.
 Why not? — the policeman smirked.